Veering triangulations and the Thurston norm: homology to isotopy

 Let $\gamma$ be a stable loop.
-Then by perturbing $\gamma$ slightly in the direction of the coorientation of $\tau^{(2)}$, we can homotop $\gamma$ to a curve which is positively transverse to $\tau^{(2)}$.
-Similarly if $\eta$ is an unstable loop, we can homotop $\eta$ slightly \emph{downward} with respect to the coorientation to produce a closed positive transversal to $\tau^{(2)}$.
+Then by perturbing $\gamma$ slightly in the direction of the coorientation of $\tau^{(2)}$, we can homotope $\gamma$ to a curve which is positively transverse to $\tau^{(2)}$.
+Similarly if $\eta$ is an unstable loop, we can homotope $\eta$ slightly \emph{against} the coorientation to produce a closed positive transversal to $\tau^{(2)}$.
 The images of $\gamma$ and $\eta$ under these homotopies are called the \textbf{pushup} and \textbf{pushdown} of $\gamma$ and $\eta$, respectively.
 See \Cref{fig_pushupdown}.

-If a normal curve is both a stable and unstable loop (up to switching orientation), we call it a \textbf{normal branch loop}.
-A normal branch loop can be pushed up to to a branch curve of $B^u$ and pushed down to a branch curve of $B^s$, and each branch curve of $B^u$ and $B^s$ is the image of such a homotopy.
-We record this fact in the lemma below; we encourage the reader to check it by drawing the intersection of $B^s$ and $B^u$ with the faces of all $\tau$-tetrahedra incident to a given $\tau$-edge (i.e. all the faces in a picture like \Cref{fig_fanexample}).
-Alternatively see \cite[\S 6]{SchSeg19}.
+If a normal curve is both a stable and unstable loop, meaning it always passes from bottommost to topmost faces, we call it a \textbf{normal branch loop}.
+This name is justified by the following lemma.

 \begin{lemma}[Characterization of branch curves] Suppose $\gamma$ is a normal branch loop.
 Let $\gamma^+$ and $\gamma^-$ be the pushup and pushdown of $\gamma$, respectively.
 Then the $\Gamma$-cycles determined by $\gamma^+$ and $\gamma^-$ are branch curves of $B^u$ and $B^s$, respectively.
-Furthermore, every branch curve of $B^s$ and $B^u$ can be obtained this way. \end{lemma}
+Furthermore, every branch curve of $B^s$ and $B^u$ can be obtained in this way. \end{lemma}

-Let $\ell$ be a normal branch loop, and let $e$ be a $\tau$-edge traversed by $\ell$.
-Then the pushup of $\ell$ passes through the $\tau$-tetrahedron for which $e$ is the bottom $\tau$-edge, and also passes through each $\tau$-tetrahedron in one of the fans of $e$.
-Symmetrically, the pushdown of $\ell$ passes through each tetrahedron in the other fan of $e$ and also the $\tau$-tetrahedron for which $e$ is the top $\tau$-edge.
-Since every fan contains a hinge $\tau$-tetrahedron, the following is a consequence of \Cref{lem_branchlines}: